ajaxloadmore/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress block editor or a theme template file.

 == Changelog ==

+= 7.4.2 - June 10, 2025 =
+* FIX: Fixed issue with registering the load_text_domain() function.
+* UPDATE: Updated functions to get the querystring with the SEO and Single Posts Add-on.
+[DONE]
+* UPDATE: Various updates UI/UX updates to the core plugin.

 = 7.4.1 - June 6, 2025 =
 * UPDATE: Updated license handling functionality to reduce failed attempted to activate licenses.